Constituency Structure over Eojeol in Korean Treebanks: Conclusion

 \section{Conclusion}

-This paper has argued that Korean constituency annotation should remain eojeol-based at the level of terminals, with morpheme-level information encoded in a separate morphological layer.
-This representational separation preserves a linguistically interpretable notion of phrase structure, facilitates comparison and conversion across existing Korean treebanks, and aligns naturally with eojeol-based dependency resources.
-More broadly, the paper provides a theoretical background for Korean constituency treebank construction that separates syntactic representation from morphological annotation while maintaining compatibility with existing resources.
-At the same time, rich morphological annotation can be retained without redefining constituency, providing a stable foundation for future Korean resource development.
+This paper has argued for an eojeol-based terminal representation in Korean constituency annotation, with morpheme-level information encoded in a separate morphological layer.
+This representational separation preserves an interpretable notion of phrase structure, facilitates comparison and alignment across existing Korean treebanks, and provides a shared interface with eojeol-based dependency resources.
+More broadly, the paper develops a resource-design framework for Korean constituency treebank construction that separates syntactic representation from morphological annotation while maintaining compatibility with existing resources.
+At the same time, rich morphological annotation can be retained without redefining constituency terminals, providing a stable foundation for future Korean resource development.